Contents

 Basic Wireless RGB LED Controller

 This controller gives room for customizing your RGB bright LED strips.
-And it also allows you to pre-program the strip’s color change speed.
+It also allows you to pre-program the strip’s color change speed.
 Plus, you can adjust the brightness of the colors with this controller.

 App Remote